yegor256/cactoos/README.md

   * No public methods without `@Override`

 **How to use**.
 The library has no dependencies.
-All you need to do is this:
+All you need is this:

 ```xml
 <dependency>